 The uproar that followed was all too predictable.
 (Heilpraxis, in the article quoted above, sourly suggested that some of the outcry came from pediatric surgeons seeing their incomes dwindle.)
 Almost immediately Chancellor Angela Merkel announced that circumcision would not be banned, but did not explain what she would do about it.
 On the 21st July Germany's parliament (the Bundestag) passed a tri-partisan resolution calling for the right to circumcise to be protected, and demanding a draft law be presented by autumn.
 This duly happened, and on 13th December the Bundestag passed a bill confirming the legality of circumcision done with the consent of both parents.
 See the Religion Clause blogspot for more details.

 It seems that among the younger generation of German boys circumcision is already extremely common.
 A correspondent to the German teen website Pointer asked other boys how many of their class and sports team were circumcised.
-It is in German but you can read a complete English translation here.
+That conversation is no longer on Pointer but you can read a complete English translation here.
 The blog ran from late 2011 to January 2015 (by which time it was getting off-topic) and it makes very interesting reading.
 Circumcision rates ranged from below 10% to over 50%, and it really looks like there is an overall rate of around 30%.
 This is an enormous attitude shift in 60 years.

 Reader Jan sent a link to another German teen website Jungsfragen ("Boys' Issues") which presents an impressive list of statistics about teen boys' sex lives and penises.
 At the time of writing (November 2016) 34,307 reports had been tallied with 78% uncircumcised, 19% circumcised and 3% "stretched" (uncovered by medical dilation rather than cutting).
 You can see the individual reports by clicking on the "Penisliste" tab - this includes whether foreskin is long or short (long seems more common) as well as age and reason for circumcision, but these are not tabulated in the statistics.
 Medical circs seem far more common than religious ones, suggesting that the Muslim population is under-represented.
 The site covers Austria and Switzerland as well as Germany.